 The Best Home Office Chairs Under £200

 The small matter of a global pandemic has millions of us working from home, including plenty who might generally work in an office environment.
 For some, finding the space to work at home is more difficult than others.
 We don’t all have the luxury of a dedicated office space in our homes.
 But one thing it’s definitely worth investing in (whether you’re working on a beautiful home desk or you’re perching on the end of your kitchen table) is a decent home office chair.
+In the first 3 weeks of me working from home, I was on a dining chair.
+This made a notable impact on me, with discomfort, aches and pains becoming incredibly commonplace for me by the end of each day.
+So then I invested in a decent chair which certainly improved things for me somewhat.

 Best Home Office Chairs Under £200